Going for Gold in Asia Pacific!

 The Higashiyamato Hospital FLS has been part of the Capture the Fracture® programme since 2021, and in the last few years it has made great strides to identify outpatient fractures such as femur and humerus.
 Achieving gold-level recognition in 2023, the FLS manages all fracture types and sees approximately 3360 patients per year.

 “First, our team established a task force for the identification and improvement of previous application issues; second, we set a goal to achieve a gold score - as an annual goal.
-Finally, we shared information and collaborates with other members.
-When it comes to post-fracture care, we believe that it is necessary for patients to realize their symptoms and take measures after being aware of their body.”
+Finally, we shared information and collaborated with other members.
+When it comes to post-fracture care, we believe that patients must realize their symptoms and take measures after being aware of their condition.”

 Tokushima Kensei Hospital, Tokushima, Japan